pbies/password-recovery/README.md

 ### Installing

 Download is enough.
+You need to run files via Powershell.

 ## Running the tests

-Provided are sample files: passwords.txt, test.rar, test.zip.
+Provided are sample files: passwords.txt, test.rar, test.zip, container.tc.

 ### Break down into end to end tests